The foundation of Notre Dame Cathedral

-Notre Dame Cathedral – Porte Rouge – Red Door
+Notre Dame Cathedral – Porte Rouge and Porte du Cloître

-The door’ s single arch is sculpted with scenes from the life of St-Marcel, one of the patron saints of Paris.
+Its single arch is sculpted with scenes from the life of St-Marcel.

 The tympanum is carved with a scene representing the Coronation of the Virgin Mary.

-Two sculptures representing King St. Louis and his wife Marguerite of Provence, the two sponsors of this work, once were at the base of the door.
+Two sculptures representing King St. Louis and his wife Marguerite of Provence, who commissioned its creation, once were at the base of the door.

-He built the magnificent Cloisters Portal in the 1240s and topped it with the equally magnificent north rose window.
+Jean de Chelles built the magnificent Cloisters Portal in the 1240s and topped it with the superb north rose window.

-This portal connected Notre Dame Cathedral to the Canons’ lodgings.
+This door is a few steps away from the Porte Rouge and connected Notre Dame Cathedral to the Canons’ lodgings.